shoov/shoov.io/src/tutorials/lesson2-scaffold.md

 |-- behat
 ```

-For now we care about the `visual-monitor` folder so you can navigate there
+For now we care about the `visual-monitor` folder so you can navigate there `cd visual-monitor`

-`cd visual-monitor`
+In [next chapter](/tutorials/lesson3-static-page/) we will create our first visual regression test